-The MS in criminal justice prepares students to acquire jobs or advance their careers in the field of criminal justice policy and practice.
+The MS in Criminal Justice prepares students to acquire jobs or advance their careers in the field of criminal justice policy and practice.
 Students receive the scientific foundations and practical insights required to evaluate, select, and implement criminal justice policies and practices that are effective, efficient, and fair.
 They also learn data analysis skills that equip them with the knowledge required for many policy-oriented and front-line operational positions.
-MS graduates are prepared to be leaders and change agents in the criminal justice field.
+Criminal Justice, MS graduates are prepared to be leaders and change agents in the criminal justice field.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
 For information specific to the MS degree in criminal justice, see Application Requirements and Deadlines on the departmental website.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 Students who have prior graduate coursework that has not been applied to another degree may request to have a maximum of 12 of these graduate credits transferred to their degree program, with approval of the graduate director and dean and in accordance with AP .6.5.2 Reduction of Credits.

 Reduction of Credits

 Students entering the master's program with a previously conferred graduate degree in a related discipline may request that the required credits for the MS degree be reduced by a maximum of 12 credits with approval of the graduate director and dean and in accordance with AP .6.5.3 Transfer of Credit.